onlinegamemaker/making-online-games/README.md

 ## Games

-Following is a list of open-source games.
-The main criterion for inclusion in this list is a simple setup for development.
+Following is a list of video game programs.
 Each game entry links to an online editor to make and test changes to the program code.

 ### Simple Snake